What purposeful screen time looks like

-My daughter is in kindergarten at a classical school.
+My daughter goes to a classical school.

-One of the things about classical education, though, is that it’s pretty low on technology—which in a lot of ways, I support (especially in the younger grades).
+One of the things about classical education though is that it’s pretty low on technology, which in a lot of ways, I support (especially in the younger grades).

 How I set it up